Research Design and

 To empirically assess the research questions and hypotheses, WarEffects will collect new individual-level and community-level quantitative survey data in three countries: Colombia, DR Congo, and Sri Lanka.
 While the project’s main goal is to explore the micro-level effects of civil wars and women’s empowerment in a representative population-based sample within each country, it also aims to compare between them, and generalize beyond these three country cases.
 The case selection strategy reflects this endeavour by leveraging cross-case variation along four key categories: world region, conflict dimensions, prevalence of sexual violence by armed groups, the extent of women’s participation in armed groups, and the time since the conflict ended.
 Replicating similar findings under very different country-level conditions constitutes a particularly hard test for the theoretical framework under investigation.

-Phase 1: Explorative qualitative research
+Phase 1: Exploratory qualitative research

-Phase 2: Quantitative data collection
+Phase 2: Quantitative Data Collection